OHCA Policies and Rules

 (15) Personal emergency response system (PERS).

 (A) PERS is an electronic device that enables members at high risk of institutionalization, to secure help in an emergency.
 Members may also wear a portable "help" button to allow for mobility.
 PERS is connected to the person's phone and programmed to signal, per member preference, a friend, relative, or a response center, once the "help" button is activated.
-For an ADvantage member to be eligible for PERS service, the member must meet all of the service criteria in (i) through (vi).
+For an ADvantage member to be eligible for PERS service, the member must meet all service criteria in (i) through (vi).
 The member:

 (i) Has a recent history of falls as a result of an existing medical condition that prevents the member from getting up unassisted from a fall;